FAQs (note: We reserve the right to change our policies without notice. )

 Q: Are items on sale returnable/refundable?

 A: No. Sorry, all items with a discounted price are non-returnable and non-refundable, including cellos.
 If you have serious issues with your discounted item, please contact Linda directly to discuss.
 Cellos with a discounted price are NOT eligible for our standard 14-day trial.

 A: No, we are sorry, but all case sales are final!
 We have done our best with inventory at hand to have accurate measurements of the interior of most cases.
 Please see the case item page for the measurements tab (below the photos).
 There is also an image on each case page that you can use to show you where and how to measure your cello to compare to the case measurements.
 If you are still unsure whether your cello will fit into the case you are interested, please contact Linda.

 A: Although we do not offer in-store credit, we are proud to be able to offer financing through Synchrony Financial.
 Find out more here.

-The other payment methods that we accept are all major credit cards (including American Express) paypal, cash, local checks, money orders, automatic bank transfers, and wire transfers.
+The other payment methods that we accept are all major credit cards (including American Express) paypal, venmo, cash, local checks, money orders, automatic bank transfers, and wire transfers.

 Q: How much is shipping for cellos?